pdobb/minesweeper_alliance/README.md

   <img alt="Game Board" src="https://github.com/pdobb/minesweeper_alliance/blob/main/public/screenshots/erd-dark.webp?raw=true">
 </picture>

-Note: Much of the complexity in this app comes from the Home page (a.k.a. the War Room) acting as a one-stop shop for all Game play needs. i.e. it dynamically adjusts to the current Game state by:
+Note: Much of the complexity in this app lies in the Home page (a.k.a. the War Room), which dynamically adjusts its content based on the Current Game state by:

-1. Showing the "New Game" content when no current Game exists,
+1. Showing the "New Game" content when no Current Game exists, or
-2. Showing the "Current Game" content when a current Game exists,
+1. Showing the "Current Game" content when a Current Game does exist.

 Plus, there are various ways of displaying past Games:

+1. Just-Ended Games,
-1. Sweep Ops Archive
+1. By Sweep Ops Archive context,
-2. Metrics
-3. User context
+1. Via a "display case" under Metrics, or
+1. By User context.

 The overall structure of the view templates and [View Models](#view-models) to support this looks like: